liam274/ctff/README.md

 - If the program is running too long time, don't panic.
 It's just the script being WAY too long.
 Any Infinity loop will be inturpeted.

 ## Copyright
-**You need to state the source before you use our project in anyways**
+**You need to state the source before you use our project in any way**

 # 一些對比